MarkD833/Digitalker-Digital-Voice-Selection-Software/RunCPM_Setup.md

-# Guide to using the National Semiconductor Digitalker Vocabulary Selection Software (DVSS)
+# Guide to setting up a CP/M emulator on Windows 10

+This file is part of my exploration of the National Semiconductor Digitalker Vocabulary Selection Software (DTSW-500) and details my progress in setting up a CP/M emulator that can be used for exploring and experimenting with the DVSS program suite.

 ## Background